dentity007/LISP-Backward-Chaining-Core-Engine/car-expert-system/README.md

 - From the UI:
   - The consultation menu includes “Toggle interactive questions (ON/OFF)”.

+## Tracing Toggle

+Enable or disable detailed reasoning logs during a session:

+- From the UI:
+  - Choose “Toggle tracing (ON/OFF)” in the consultation menu.
+- Programmatic control:
+  - `(toggle-tracing)` to flip state
+  - `(enable-trace)` / `(disable-trace)` for explicit control

 ## Notes

 - Loading is centralized.
 Code that previously self-loaded dependencies has been simplified.
 Use `run.lisp` as the entry point; it loads the engine first, then the rules.